 Please note that full details on how to join the meeting will be emailed to you about a week before the event.

 On-line talk by Stephanie West, the UK Biodiversity Training Manager at the Natural History Museum

-The talk was recorded and you can now watch it below.
+This talk will inspire all age groups and you can now watch it below.